 - Have strong emotional reactions that, once they’ve calmed, you tend to feel embarrassed by

-- Tend to assume the worst– every time your boss “needs to speak with you” you assume it’s going to be terrible or your in trouble
+- Tend to assume the worst– every time your boss “needs to speak with you” you assume it’s going to be terrible or you’re in trouble

 Some people Internalize the flooding: